What is a sales funnel? Stages, examples and how to build one

 As sales reps answer questions and position Anchor Fabrication as a possible solution, these resources can also spark new questions and get the lead to naturally progress deeper into the customer journey.

-Anchor Fabrication: Bottom of the funnel
+Anchor Fabrication: bottom of the funnel

 Finally, the lead will want to know if Anchor Fabrication is the best and most reliable option.